Money management

 Settings

-• Percentage lost: the percentage of orders (based on the "Number of closed orders taken into consideration" setting) that resulted in a loss.
+• Percentage lost: the percentage of orders (based on the "Number of orders taken into consideration" setting) that resulted in a loss.

-So if you entered 1 on the previous setting and 100 on this setting, it means that after 100% of the last 1 order closed with a negative result, it will start multiplying on the next order.
-If you enter 2 and 100 it means that after 100% of the last 2 orders (so: both) closed with a negative result, it will start multiplying on the next order.
-If you enter 2 and 50 it means that if one of the last 2 orders, or both, closed with a negative result, it will start multiplying on the next order.
+So if you entered 1 on the previous setting and 100 on this setting, it means that after 100% of the last 1 order with a negative result, it will start multiplying on the next order.
+If you enter 2 and 100 it means that after 100% of the last 2 orders (so: both) with a negative result, it will start multiplying on the next order.
+If you enter 2 and 50 it means that if one of the last 2 orders, or both, with a negative result, it will start multiplying on the next order.

 • Multiplier: the amount the previous order volume is multiplied by.
 When entering 2 it will double the volume after a losing trade.